10 Best Compression Running Socks Tested & Reviewed

 On the other end, buying a pair that is too small will put you in something which fits way too tight and uncomfortable.
 This would completely defeat the entire purpose of wearing compression gear.
 And, beyond being incredibly uncomfortable, it could lead to other issues after repeated use.

 So, like with almost all running clothes, correct sizing is a very important aspect to consider.
+Be sure you check out the manufacturer’s sizing guidelines, as well as user reviews, to ensure that you select the proper size sock for your leg and feet.

 In order to offer as much assistance and guidance as possible, we have gathered some frequently asked questions that others are asking when purchasing compression socks for running.